Tianyu Wang

 To be uncertain is uncomfortable, but to be certain is ridiculous. -- Goethe

-About me
+About Me

-I am a third-year PhD student in the Department of Industrial Engineering and Operations Research at Columbia University, where I am co-advised by Professor Garud Iyengar and Henry Lam.
+I am a fifth-year PhD student in the Department of Industrial Engineering and Operations Research at Columbia University, where I am co-advised by Professor Garud Iyengar and Henry Lam.
 I also work closely with Hongseok Namkoong.
 Previously, I obtained a B.E. in Information Systems and B.S. in Mathematics both from Tsinghua University in 2021.